 Martin A. Folb photos of the Waves' 80-69 home win over Pacific.

-Marty Wilson heads into his third season as the head coach of the Pepperdine men's basketball team in 2013-14, and he is set on helping the program return to the triumphant days that he previously enjoyed as a player and assistant coach with the program.
+Marty Wilson heads into his fourth season as the head coach of the Pepperdine men's basketball team in 2014-15, and he has put the program onto a path of steady improvement as he works to return the Waves to the triumphant days that he previously enjoyed as a player and assistant coach with the program.